 Although the Portfolio does not invest directly in real estate, it invests in securities of real estate companies.
 Therefore, an investment in the Portfolio is subject to certain risks associated with the direct ownership of real estate and with the real estate industry in general.
 These risks include, among others: possible declines in the value of real estate; risks related to general and local economic conditions, including increases in the rate of inflation; possible lack of availability of mortgage funds; overbuilding; extended vacancies of properties; increases in competition, property taxes and operating expenses; changes in zoning laws; costs resulting from the clean-up of, and liability to third parties for damages resulting from, environmental problems; casualty or condemnation losses; uninsured damages from floods, earthquakes or other natural disasters; limitations on and variations in rents; and changes in interest rates.
+In addition, real estate companies may be adversely impacted by the ongoing novel coronavirus (COVID-19) pandemic and any future pandemics; the impacts of a pandemic on the real estate industry may include, among other things, reduced demand for commercial and certain residential real estate, lower occupancy rates, decreased lease payments and increased foreclosures and defaults.
 To the extent that assets underlying such investments are concentrated geographically, by property type or in certain other respects, the Portfolio may be subject to certain of the foregoing risks to a greater extent.
 These risks may be greater for investments in non-U.S. real estate companies.